carboncopyrefi/carbon-copy-site/content/guides/web3-grant-fundraising-guide-ngo.md

 </li>

 <li>Enter a small amount in the "Pay" box, say 7,000 NGN.
 Select "USDT" from the "Receive" dropdown.
 Make sure "AlchemyPay" is selected under "Choose a third party".
-Click “Buy USDT.”
+Click "Buy USDT."

 ::Slideover{imgUrl="/images/web3-fundraising-guide/Step 2 - Converting from fiat to crypto - 3.png"}
 ::